-The Alturas Technology Park is the Agency's first project.
+The Alturas Technology Park was the Agency's first project.
 Phase I of the project was constructed during 1997 and 1998, and consists of six saleable lots and a public park.
-Bonds were issued to finance the development costs.
-All six lots had been sold and occupied prior to the beginning of the current fiscal year.
+Construction of Phase II began in the fall of 2005.
+The Moscow Urban Renewal Agency closed the Alturas Technology Park Tax Allocation Area in 2016 and contributed public infrastructure capital assets to the City of Moscow.